-What Is Temporary Protected Status (TPS) In The USA
+What Is Temporary Protected Status (TPS) In The USA?

-Temporary Protected Status (TPS) is granted only to citizens of certain countries who would run some kind of risk or insecurity when returning to their country of origin if deported from the United States.
+- The TPS status is granted only to citizens of certain countries who run some type of risk or insecurity when returning to their country of origin in case of being deported from the US.

-Reasons To Apply For A TPS
+Reasons To Apply For TPS

 Benefits Of Temporary Protected Status (TPS)

-- Apply for Nonimmigrant status.
+- Apply for nonimmigrant status.

 - Be eligible for any other immigration protection benefit.